nikkolasg/cosic/README.md

 # Ok but ... in C !?

 Well, first why not ? :)

-Then I wanted to do a real project in C for a long time to say "I've done it" and by real I mean involving crypto + network + "complex" with differents parts and not just a simple script.
+It's been quite a long time now that I wanted to do a real project in C to say "I've done it".
+By real I mean involving crypto + network + "complex" with differents parts and not just a simple script.

 That being said, it's far from being done: it misses some basic "object oriented" pattern in C, and is not stable, so there's *lot* of stuff to do yet so it's a safe implementation.